Almost sure invariance principle for dynamical systems by spectral methods: Applications

-\begin{rmk} In such dynamical contexts (when the measure is invariant and ergodic), the matrix $\Sigma^2$ is degenerate if and only if $f$ is an $L^2$ coboundary in some direction.
-Indeed, if $\Sigma^2$ is degenerate, it follows from \eqref{covOK2} that there is a nonzero direction $t$ such that $\langle t, S_n f\rangle$ is bounded in $L^2$.
-By Leonov's Theorem (see e.g.~\cite{aaronson_weiss}), this implies that $\langle t,f \rangle$ is an $L^2$ coboundary: there exists $u\in L^2$ such that $\langle t,f\rangle=u-u\circ T$ almost everywhere.
+It should be mentioned that the almost sure invariance principle is invariant under the process of \textit{inducing}, that is, going from a small dynamical system to a larger one.
+Many hyperbolic dynamical systems can be obtained by inducing from Gibbs--Markov maps and the previous theorem implies an almost sure invariance principle for all of them (see Melbourne and Nicol \cite{melbournenicolvectorASIP} for several examples). \begin{rmk} In such dynamical contexts (when the measure is invariant and ergodic), the matrix $\Sigma^2$ is degenerate if and only if $f$ is an $L^2$ coboundary in some direction.
+Indeed, if $\Sigma^2$ is degenerate, then it follows from (\ref{covOK2}) that there is a nonzero direction $t$ such that $\langle t, S_n f\rangle$ is bounded in $L^2$.
+By Leonov's theorem (see, e.g., Aaronson and Weiss \cite{aaronsonweiss}), this implies that $\langle t,f \rangle$ is an $L^2$ coboundary, that is, there exists $u\in L^2$ such that $\langle t,f\rangle=u-u\circ T$ almost everywhere.
 Conversely, this condition implies that $\Sigma^2$ is degenerate. \end{rmk}